Tengrom/DataForVulnMan/README.md

 ## Intro:

+ In increasingly complex environments and increasingly frequent of cyber attacks, vulnerability management is becoming an increasingly important and difficult task.
+I have seen many companies that could be saved from attack by implementing proper vulnerability management.
+Vulnerability management involves analyzing data from many sources.
+Thanks to this data, we can optimize our activities and identify our gaps.

+ No single tool can address all these challenges alone.
+Many companies already use multiple vulnerability scanners and multiple vulnerability management software.
+This also requires knowledge and a developed standard of operation.

+ In his project I will try to gather  all this knowledge in one place and propose standards ready to use including data science.
+Also will be prepared ready solution to make easier to understand vulnerability managemnt process and to be used by companies that cannot afford expensive software.

 Main goal of this project is defining framework for Vulnerability management based on Data Science.
 It includes:

 * Propose of Vulnerability management process description